What is the difference between hiring an employee and hiring a business?

 Hiring employees versus hiring subcontractors/other business owners both come with their own unique sets of challenges but it's important to remember that clear communication and setting expectations upfront will be important.

-If you know that you want tasks to be flexible make sure you share that during your first meeting and the VA is welcome to accept or decline.
+If you know that you want tasks to be flexible, make sure you share that during your first meeting, and the VA is welcome to accept or decline.
 But you can't hire a copywriter for a copywriting project and then say they have to do things like onboarding/admin without first talking to them and making a request and be okay if they say no. You can bring someone else in.

 Someone who has worked for you for multiple years will know your business more in-depth, do the regular tasks better and probably also have taught you things.
 Them getting paid more isn't about them doing more it's about them being a strong asset in your business.
 They should be paid for this intimate knowledge and their mastery of the skills.
 Inflation is also important to remember. $500 in 2015 is not the same as $500 in 2025.
-Increased prices is normal.
+Increased prices are normal.

 Have you hired an employee or worked with a subcontractor?
-Share your opinion and experiences with both by emailing [email protected].
+Share your opinion and experiences with both by emailing hello@skecreativemedia.com.